(Last Updated On: November 5, 2017)

 Choosing the best weightlifting shoes comes down to price, features and performance.
 A shoe needs to hit that perfect combination of factors that set it above the rest.

-Of course, personal preferance will also play a roll in what the best shoe is for you.
-Whether you’re a power lifter, olympic lifter or just a regular old gym rat: you’ll find the right one for you here.
+Of course, personal preference will be important deciding the best shoe for you.
+Whether you’re a power lifter, olympic lifter or just a regular old gym rat: you’ll find the right one here.

-The Adidas Adipowers are at rank one, because they are a top of the line shoe for squats.
+The Adidas Adipowers are at rank one, because they are a top of the line shoe for weightlifting.
 These are pretty much considered the “gold standard” of lifting shoes that have earned their reputation over the years from being such high quality and good at what they do.